Chief of Staff, Office of Space Commerce

 From 2000-2023, Mr. Kim served on the interagency staff of the National Executive Committee for Space-Based PNT and its predecessor.
 In this role, Mr. Kim helped coordinate GPS policy issues among civilian and military stakeholders.
 These have included the May 2000 Presidential decision to stop degrading civilian GPS accuracy, negotiation of the 2004 GPS-Galileo cooperation agreement with Europe, and protecting GPS users from radio interference and patent royalties.
-He also runs GPS.gov, a consistently top-ranked site in web searches about GPS.
+He also runs GPS.gov, the top site in web searches about GPS.

 In 1996-1997, Mr. Kim worked at the White House Office of Science and Technology Policy, supporting a variety of space-related activities.
 He helped President Clinton and Vice President Gore manage the International Space Station program, worked to protect NASA’s budget, and organized White House events related to Mars exploration.
 He assisted in the rollout of new space policies and helped coordinate interagency decisions on issues such as launch trade and the launch of a space probe with nuclear materials on board.